Employment: Working poor

 Employment is no guarantee of escaping poverty, the International Labour Organization (ILO) estimates that as many as 40% of workers are poor, not earning enough to keep their families above the $2 a day poverty line.
 For instance, in India most of the chronically poor are wage earners in formal employment, because their jobs are insecure and low paid and offer no chance to accumulate wealth to avoid risks.
 According to the UNRISD, increasing labor productivity appears to have a negative impact on job creation: in the 1960s, a 1% increase in output per worker was associated with a reduction in employment growth of 0.07%, by the first decade of this century the same productivity increase implies reduced employment growth by 0.54%.
 Both increased employment opportunities and increased labor productivity (as long as it also translates into higher wages) are needed to tackle poverty.
 Increases in employment without increases in productivity leads to a rise in the number of "working poor", which is why some experts are now promoting the creation of "quality" and not "quantity" in labor market policies.
 This approach does highlight how higher productivity has helped reduce poverty in East Asia, but the negative impact is beginning to show.
 In Vietnam, for example, employment growth has slowed while productivity growth has continued.
 Furthermore, productivity increases do not always lead to increased wages, as can be seen in the United States, where the gap between productivity and wages has been rising since the 1980s.
+Oxfam and social scientist Mark Robert Rank have argued that the economy of the United States is failing to provide jobs that can adequately support families.
+According to sociologist Matthew Desmond, the US "offers some of the lowest wages in the industrialized world," which has "swelled the ranks of the working poor, most of whom are thirty-five or older."

 Researchers at the Overseas Development Institute argue that there are differences across economic sectors in creating employment that reduces poverty.
 24 instances of growth were examined, in which 18 reduced poverty.
 This study showed that other sectors were just as important in reducing unemployment, such as manufacturing.
 The services sector is most effective at translating productivity growth into employment growth.
 Agriculture provides a safety net for jobs and economic buffer when other sectors are struggling.